lit/rfcs/rfcs/0003-template-compiler.md

 ## Downsides

-Many proposals involve trade-offs.
-What are they for this proposal and what are the downsides of this approach?

-TODO
+The downside of this approach is that it requires the code to have a build step which can add complexity and build specific setups.
+There are also slight mismatches in the precompiled prepared html, such as lit markers not required in comment nodes to reduce file size.

 ## Alternatives

-What alternatives were considered and rejected?
-Why?
+No alternatives were considered and rejected.

-TODO